5olitude/googlemeetbot/README.md

 * Firstly I work with with the selenium chrome-driver and uses chromium as the interface =  WORKS
 * Secondly I tested on a headless chrome = BUG
-* Mozilla headless driver works fine
+* Mozilla headless driver works fine in mozilla firefox = WORKS

+## Advantages of headless drivers?

+   The program runs in background until you have a good internet connection and power .
+It never requires mozilla tab to be   opened